BB9z/RFKit/README.md

 * metamacros.h, macros for metaprogramming.
 * EXTKeyPathCoding, allows compile-time verification of key paths.
 * EXTScope, several tools relative to scope.
-* NSObject+RACKVOWrapper, a easy to use KVO wrapper.
-It supports block style callback and the observer will be removed automatically.

 @keypathClassInstance is similar with @keypath, but accept a class as parameter instead of a instance variable.